ndodswor/Duda/README.md

     and set animated navigation to off.

     -------------------------------Customization-------------------------------------
-    Add any MLV.languages you want in the 'languages' array (by suffix).
+    Add any languages you want in the 'MLV.languages' array (by suffix).
 They will appear on the site in the order they appear in this array.
-The default language will be the language that first loads for new visitors and the language assumed for pages without a language ID suffix.
+The default language will be the language that first loads for new visitors and the language assumed for the home page.

     if you wish to add additional languages, it is necessary to modify the flag datagram in the CSS styles at the end of this script, as well as modify the styles